When you’re building a new web or mobile app, there are really two factors to consider when deciding what framework to use:

 - Rails is too slow for your app

 - Your primary goal is a Single Page App and/or hybrid mobile apps

 But once you’re experienced enough, the upside is that JS frameworks are undoubtedly more powerful, numerous, and flexible than Rails.
 Node.js is just far more powerful than Rails.
 Once Rails hits 100k users, you usually run into serious problems.
 Not so with Node.
-As far as the extensibility factor: Node is catching up to Rails in terms of NPM modules (the analogue to Rails gems).
+As far as the extensibility factor: Node is catching up to Rails in NPM modules (the analog to Rails gems).
 And I just have to mention my full-stack JS friends tell me Node is really fun to work with.

-Keep Calm and Think About The Best Tool For The Job
+Keep Calm and Think about The Best Tool for the Job

 I hope that helps you navigate a landscape of too many programming frameworks by highlighting my thought process behind picking one for the purpose, whether you’re looking to prototype, scale beyond 100k, or go hard after mobile.